osamja/my-personal-website/info.md

  - URL redirect should occur server side
  - Spike how SASS works with create-react-app build setup
  - Create Academic section with link to work
+ - Encrypt SSL keys in server. chmod the individual files
+ - Create script that uploads one image a day from a DB that I have.
+ - Create a Calendar Gallery component.
+Should allow user to index by year, then month, then day
+ - Highlight picture of the day on the homepage.